Australia - Fixed Broadband Market - Overview and Statistics

 The DSL sector is expected to shrink as customers are migrated to the NBN in areas where services become available, while subscribers on HFC infrastructure will continue to be provided by existing cable within the NBN’s multi-technology mix.
-Commercial cable services based on the DOCSIS3.1 standard are anticipated later in 2018.
+Commercial cable services based on the DOCSIS3.1 standard are anticipated in 2018-19.

-The DSL sector is still showing resilience as operators make greater use of VDSL, while nbn has trialled G.fast technology and expects to provide services shortly.
+The DSL sector is still showing resilience as operators make greater use of VDSL, while nbn has trialled G.Fast technology and expects to provide services shortly.

 Consolidation within the broadband market, with some key acquisitions having taken place among fixed broadband service providers, will provide greater reach and scale for operators in coming years.